Stuyk/rebar-altv/docs/faq.md

 Absolutely, however Rebar does not provide any resources to secure your code.
 You are fully responsible for updating your plugin as well as maintaining compatability with future updates.

 _Keep in mind there is no way to properly secure code._

+# Server Console Commands don't work?

+Unfortunately there's some kind of stdinput issue in the console and unsure what causes it.